dubchild/jt2024/src/content/blog/case_mysterio-media-center.md

 ### Project Discovery
 I went to the house to take measurements and pitch my ideas.
 I thought they wanted a built-in so I proposed running rails along the side walls, but that was dismissed immediately.
 They were adamant that the piece should be free-standing, so it could be moved in the future.

 I measured the alcove with a laser and took photos for reference.
 I also took note of the thick baseboard trim to make sure the legs of the cabinet would fit in the available floor space.
 I examined the cabinet they were replacing and loved the hidden drawer it had under the top rail.
 They asked if it was possible to include a similar feature in my piece.
 Yes, please!
 I've always wanted to make something with hidden drawers.
-Hell, why not 2 hidden drawers?
+Well, why not TWO hidden drawers?

 ![img1](https://placehold.co/800x200/black/696969?text=prototype1)